This feature is only available in the Master edition of ExamDiff Pro.

 In three-way merge, three files are compared - a base file and two revision files ("yours" and "theirs") that are both modifications of the base - and the goal is to reconcile the changes made in the revision files into an output file.
 Merge operations are started through the new Merge Files tab in the Compare dialog.
 In addition to the left ("theirs"), center ("base"), and right ("yours") files, an optional output file can be specified to store the results of the merge operation.
 If no output file is specified, the output (bottom) pane will be populated with merge results that can be saved to a file.

-The three-way merge window has three comparison panes and the output pane underneath.
-Each comparison pane has a color associated with it (shown in the pane header), and the diff blocks in the output pane are colored according to which file they were taken from.
-During the merge operation, ExamDiff Pro both separates the files into blocks and selects the appropriate block to choose for the output pane.
+The three-way merge window has three comparison panes and the merge pane underneath.
+Each comparison pane has a color associated with it (shown in the pane header), and the diff blocks in the merge pane are colored according to which file they were taken from.
+During the merge operation, ExamDiff Pro both separates the files into blocks and selects the appropriate block to choose for the merge pane.
 Some blocks cannot be automatically reconciled (because all three files differ): these are denoted as "conflict" blocks and their diff bar is colored red.
 Conflicts must be manually reconciled, as explained below.

 - In a Matching block, the left and right files both differ from the center file, but are themselves equal.
 In other words, the same change from base was made in "theirs" and "yours".
 ExamDiff Pro selects the right ("yours") file in this case.